-Responsible for the day-to-day management and execution of the Company's strategies and course for growth, including those relating to ESG matters To read our latest PLP Report, please find it on our website at mccormickcorporation.com under "Responsibility," then "Purpose-led Performance Report."
+Responsible for the day-to-day management and execution of the Company's strategies relating to ESG matters

+To read our latest PLP Report, please find it on our website at mccormickcorporation.com under "Responsibility," then "Purpose-led Performance Report."
 The information on our website is not and shall not be deemed to be a part of this Proxy Statement or incorporated into any other filings we make with the Securities and Exchange Commission (the "SEC").